G-U-N/G-U-N/README.md

 - 🔥 I hope to Went to Tsinghua uinversity or stay in [NJU-lamda](https://www.lamda.nju.edu.cn/CH.MainPage.ashx) when I graduate.
 Berkeley and Carnegie Mellon are my dreaming schools if I would like to get a Ph.D degree.
 - 😋 I'm interested in Music, Math, English and coding.
 - 🌱 I’m currently learning knowledges of CS and AI in Nanjing University(one of the top 5 Universities in China).
-- 🏆 My awards: De Wang scholarship(10000), Ren Min scholarship.
+- 🏆 My awards: De Wang scholarship(10000), Ren Min scholarship,East China Hackation 2020:(forth place) third prize.
 - 💬 Ask me about any thing you want to konw.
 - 📫 How to reach me: [知乎](https://www.zhihu.com/people/tian-cai-68-16), e-mail:1697256461@qq.com , 191300051@smail.nju.edu.cn. [homepage](https://WannaFy.github.io)
 - ⚡ Fun fact: I haven't found a girl friend yet and I think it's too hard for me to chat with girls, although I seldom chat with girls.